alexxcons/andreldm.github.io/_drafts/xfce-contributor-guide.md

 make
 ```

 The `./autogen.sh` command will fail if never build a Xfce component before, we need to have installed development packages for dependencies, unfortunately it's hard to give instructions since package names vary between distributions.
-In most cases, not panicking and reading the error message helps a lot.
+In most cases it helps alot to dont panic and read the error message.
 For example:

 ```
 checking for exo-2 >= 0.12.0... not found